-Originally Published: March 21, 1997 - Last Updated / Reviewed On: June 25, 2012
+Originally Published: March 21, 1997 - Last Updated / Reviewed On: July 17, 2015

-I survived Reye's Syndrome as a child — with no known side effects.
+I survived Reye's syndrome as a child — with no known side effects.
 Now, years later, I would like to learn more about Reye's, but can find very little information.
 Do you have any ideas where to look?
 Thanks!

 Great to hear that you are interested in learning more!
 Reye's syndrome, named after Australian pathologist R. Douglas Reye (who discovered it), is a rare, but serious and potentially fatal condition and the cause is not well understood.
 What is known is that it typically affects children and teenagers recovering from a viral illness (usually the flu or chickenpox).
 It also appears to be associated with the use of aspirin during the recovery period.
 Unfortunately, the symptoms of Reye's syndrome are frequently mistaken for meningitis, encephalitis, diabetes, poisoning, or mental illness, among others.
 However, knowing what to look for and when to seek medical treatment will increase the chances that a person will fully recover without any lasting issues (like you).